 Facet joints are small linking joints that connect the bones of the spine, also known as vertebrae.
 They are responsible for controlling the twisting and sideways movements of the whole back and are located on each side of the spine.

 How are they treated?

-A facet joint injection may reduce your pain temporarily.
-However this is not a cure.
-Steroid and a local anaesthetic, (which are prepared) are injected, which may reduce inflammation and pain.
+A facet joint injection may reduce your pain temporarily, however this is not a cure.
+Steroids and a local anaesthetic are injected, which may reduce inflammation and pain.